karlosss/swisspair/README.md

 ## Match sorting

-Once the matches are created, the output is sorted so that higher-ranked players tend to play at higher-ranked tables.
-The sorting method again differs based on the algorithm in use:
+Once the matches are created, they are sorted (assigned to tables) according to the following criteria (every next criterion is used as the next tiebreaker):
+- More match points of the higher ranked player
+- More match points of the lower ranked player
-- Minimum cost perfect matching: matches are sorted by sums of ranks of both players in the match.
-The tiebreaker is higher rank of the higher ranked player.
+- Higher rank of the higher ranked player

 Bye is always at the last table.
-- DFS: matches are sorted in a way that players with more match points play at higher ranked tables (but not necessarily ranked higher).
-In case of a power pairing, the first player plays at table 1, second at table 2 (unless paired to the first player) etc. Bye is also always at the last table.

 ## Limitations